-The story revolves around two gay theatre owners who are converting an abandoned playhouse into a “gaiety”.
+The story revolves around two gay theater owners who are converting an abandoned playhouse into a “gaiety.”
 As they arrive at the venue, former Village Voice gossip columnist Michael Musto, a fixture of New York’s gay scene, arrives.
-He’s just been fired from the Voice and has come to see his old childhood theatre.
-After a flashback involving a young Musto at the theatre and then a shot of the renovated theatre’s opening night, we see the theatre owners having anal sex in their apartment for reasons that remain obscure to me.
+He’s just been fired from the Voice and has come to see his old childhood theater.
+After a flashback involving a young Musto at the theater and then a shot of the renovated theater’s opening night, we see the theater owners having anal sex in their apartment for reasons that remain obscure to me.

 After MacNamara cleared off the bed, he and Angelo and David, the two actors, figured out the scenes as Janet Jackson and Jennifer Lopez tracks played on a stereo.